KarelKubat/jdcal/README.md

 ## Short CLI synopsis

 To install `jdcal` as a CLI tool, run `go install main/jdcal/jdcal.go`.
-After this you can use the utility to convert dates:
+After this you can use the utility.
+Start `jdcal` without any arguments to see the usage information.

+### Conversions between calendars

 ```sh
 # Take October 5th 1582 as a Julian date and convert